| | |

 A particularly pretty church: A simple design, but the walls are white, while the roof, the door and the window frames are bright blue. the steeple is unusual in that it's a bit taller than on most Icelandic churchs and has two levels of windows in it above the ground level.

-A small church you’ll pass on the way, now used as a hostel
+A small church you’ll pass on the way, being used as a hostel when we visited.

 Seyðisfjörður